dfuse-io/docs/content/operators/guides/ethereum.md

 This behaviour is configurable with the  `mindreader-node-merge-and-store-directly` flag.
 When running the `mindreader-node` process with `mindreader-node-merge-and-store-directly` flag enable, we say the "mindreader is running in merged mode".
 When the flag is disabled, we will refer to the mindreader as running in its normal mode of operation.

 In the scenario where the `mindreader-node` process stores one-block files.
 We can run a `merger` process on the side which would merge the one-block files into 100-block files.
 When we are syncing the chain we will run the `mindreader-node` process in merged mode.
 When we are synced we will run the `mindreader-node` in it's regular mode of operation (storing one-block files)

 The one-block files and 100-block files will be store in `data-dir/storage/merged-blocks` and  `data-dir/storage/one-blocks` respectively.
 The naming convention of the file is the number of the first block in the file.

-lastly, we have built tools that allows your to introspec the block files:
+Lastly, we have built tools that allows your to introspec the block files:

 ```bash
 ./sfeth tools print blocks --store ./eth-data/storage/merged-blocks 100000